 Enrichment refers to mental stimulation.
 An easy way to achieve this for our dogs is by playing with toys such as tennis balls and Kongs.
 All Kongs should be stuffed with wet dog food or dry treats only.

-Cross contamination is a serious issue in a shelter environment.
+Cross-contamination is a serious issue in a shelter environment.
 Used toys must be washed before they can be used again.
-The exceptions are all the balls, Frisbees, etc. that dogs play with in the play yard.
+The exceptions are tennis balls or hard toys that dogs play with in the play yard.
 Only healthy, fully vaccinated dogs are permitted in the play yard, so sharing toys there is not a concern.
 Even those toys need to be cycled out and cleaned regularly.

-Ask a staff member about leaving a toy in a dog's kennel for an extended amount of time.
-Some dogs cannot have toys because they tear them up and ingest them.
+- Ask a staff member about leaving a toy in a dog's kennel for an extended amount of time. - Some dogs cannot have toys because they tear them up and ingest them.
 This could be extremely harmful to the dog.
-Rope toys should never be in a kennel unless a volunteer is in the kennel playing with the dog.
+Rope toys and tennis balls should never be in a kennel.